 Accessories and Accents: Decorative accessories such as vases, sculptures, and textiles contribute to the textural richness of a space.
 Mix and match different materials like wood, metal, glass, and ceramics to create a layered and dynamic look.

-In conclusion, choosing the perfect texture for your interior finishes requires careful consideration of factors such as functionality, style, lighting, and scale.
+Choosing the right texture for your interior finishes requires careful consideration of factors such as functionality, style, lighting, and scale.
 By understanding the role of texture in design and exploring a variety of texture options, you can create spaces that are visually appealing, comfortable, and reflective of your unique aesthetic preferences.

 Whether you prefer the tactile warmth of natural materials or the sleek sophistication of polished surfaces, the right texture can elevate your design to new heights.